May 11, 2021

 Customer Data Platforms (CDPs) are transformative tools.
-After implementing a CDP, you can expect faster data processes, more impactful marketing, easier cross-functional collaboration, and substantial improvements to the customer experience—but not all at once.
-Here’s a timeline of the changes your company can expect following a CDP deployment.
+After CDP deployment, you can expect faster data processes, more impactful marketing, easier cross-functional collaboration, and substantial improvements to the customer experience.
+Here’s a timeline of the changes your company can expect following launch.

 Thinking about adding a CDP to your business’s customer-centric toolbox?

-Acting as your all-in-one hub for insight-driven marketing, sales, and service, CDPs help you genuinely understand your customers and engage them with the experiences they deserve.
+Acting as your all-in-one hub for insight-driven marketing, sales, and service, CDPs act as your all-in-in-one hub for insight-driven marketing, sales, and service, helping you genuinely understand your customers and engage them with the personalized experiences that they expect .

-The positive impact of a CDP can be far-reaching, and these benefits will come in waves as your business assimilates to the new tool.
+The positive impact of a CDP can be far-reaching, and these benefits will come in waves as your business adopts this new tool.

 - 6 months: Sophisticated personalization and segmentation reduces costs and drives higher returns.